kasperengelen/kasperengelen.github.io/pages/js_css_docs/smart_env.md

 </definition>
 ```

 The label can thus be specified by adding an `envId` attribute to the `definition` tag.
-Labelling also works for theorems and lemmas.
+Labelling also works for theorems, lemmas, and examples.

 Another interesting feature is that when an environment is labelled, then the title becomes clickable.